 SUN PROTECTION

-Important Note: Your child will get the most out of the program if he or she is dressed in the appropriate attire and is constantly protected from the natural elements.
+Important Note: Your child will get the most out of the program if they are dressed in the appropriate attire and is constantly protected from the natural elements.
 Please consult your local shop for additional advice regarding equipment and clothing.

 All equipment and clothing should be clearly marked with participants first and last name along with bus pick up location.
 The most effective way to keep track of equipment is to use a waterproof marker to write your child’s info on masking tape affixed to the gear.
 Label all loose items including skis/snowboards, poles, boots, bags, jackets, helmets, googles, etc.